motekulo/daisyPodal/README.md

 ## Thanks

 - For hardware thanks to work on the Dasiy Petal, the Terrarium and the work of  [Keith Shepherd](https://github.com/bkshepherd)
+- Timothy Schoen and other developers (Alex Mitchell, for example) for Plugdata
+- Wasted Audio for the [Heavy hvcc compiler](https://wasted-audio.github.io/hvcc/)
-- Graham Wakefield and Gregory Taylor for [Generating Sound and Organizing Time](https://cycling74.com/books/go).
+- Graham Wakefield and Gregory Taylor for [Generating Sound and Organizing Time](https://cycling74.com/books/go)
-- Timothy Schoen for Plugdata

 ## Things to do - v0.2 to 0.3